jezhumble/cdsite/_pages/foundations/configuration-management.md

   which goes faster by bypassing some of the testing and auditing.
 This presents an especially serious dilemma in safety-critical systems.
-Our goal should be to be able to use our normal release process for emergency fixes&mdash;which is precisely what continuous delivery enables, on the basis of comprehensive configuration management.
+Our goal should be to be able to use our normal release process for emergency fixes---which is precisely what continuous delivery enables, on the basis of comprehensive configuration management.